- 2 cups all-purpose flour, plus more for dusting

 - Assorted sprinkles, colored sugar and small candy pieces

 For the cookies: Sift together the flour, baking powder and salt.
-In a large mixing bowl, with an electric mixer, cream the butter and sugar until light and fluffy, about 2 minutes.
+In a stand mixer, cream the butter and granulated sugar until light and fluffy.
 Add the egg and mix until combined.
 Gradually add the sifted dry ingredients, one spoonful at a time, until thoroughly combined.
 Add the vanilla.
 Chill the cookie dough in the refrigerator for at least 1 hour.

 Cook's Note: Meringue powder is available in a can.
 (I use Wilton.)
 It is used in place of egg whites in many icing recipes.